DATE OF ADOPTION: May 1997

-1. Information technology resources shall include, but not be limited to:
+1. Information technology resources shall include but not be limited to:

+2. Information technology resources are owned by and are the property of the college.
 All users must be authorized by the college to access information technology resources.
-Such access shall be at the discretion of the college.
+Such access shall be at the sole discretion of the college.
 Anything created at the direction of the college using information technology resources shall be the property of the college.

 3. Any user of information technology resources shall:

 - Comply with all laws (federal, state, local and other applicable laws and regulations); and all college policies and procedures.